 A final issue to consider with the SDF domain is time.
 Notice that in all the examples above we have suggested using the SequencePlotter actor, not the TimedPlotter actor, which is in Sinks library, TimedSinks sublibrary.
 This is because the SDF domain does not include in its semantics a notion of time.
-Time does not advance as an SDF model executes, so the TimedPlotter actor would produce very uninteresting results, where the horizontal axis value would always be zero.
+By default, time does not advance as an SDF model executes, so the TimedPlotter actor would produce very uninteresting results, where the horizontal axis value would always be zero.
 The SequencePlotter actor uses the index in the sequence for the horizontal axis.
-The first token received is plotted at horizontal position 0, the second at 1, the third at 2, etc. The next domain we consider, DE, includes much stronger notion of time, and it is almost always more appropriate in the DE domain to use the TimedPlotter actor.
+The first token received is plotted at horizontal position 0, the second at 1, the third at 2, etc. However, the SDFDirector does contain a parameter called period that can be used to advance time by a fixed amount on each iteration of the model.
+The next domain we consider, DE, includes much stronger notion of time, and it is almost always more appropriate in the DE domain to use the TimedPlotter actor.

-FIGURE 2.49.
-A single iteration of the SDF model in figure 2.48 produces 256 output tokens.
+FIGURE 2.51.
+A single iteration of the SDF model in figure 2.50 produces 256 output tokens.

-FIGURE 2.50.
+FIGURE 2.52.
 An SDF model with a feedback loop must have at least one instance of the SampleDelay actor in it.